Peanut Butter Cup Poke Cake Recipe

 Chocolate cake with pockets of peanut butter, smothered in a peanut butter whipped topping, and topped with Reese's Peanut Butter Cups.

 Surprisingly, it’s not the Reese’s cups on top!
 My favorite part is the peanut butter Cool Whip topping.
-I could eat it with a spoon!
+I could (and do) eat it with a spoon!

 Chocolate cake with pockets of peanut butter, smothered in a peanut butter whipped topping, and topped with Reese's Peanut Butter Cups.